alefranz/MELT/BACKLOG.md

 - Document 1.x as the legacy line for consumers using Microsoft.Extensions versions earlier than 8.0 or legacy ASP.NET Core helpers.
 Do not backport the v2 target or dependency changes to 1.x.
+- Keep `xunit.v3.assert` 3.0.1 as the `MELT.Xunit.v3` compatibility floor and
+  validate the package against both xUnit.net v3 framework 3.x and 4.x.

 ## Release backlog